 Handling noisy neighbors without being passive-aggressive #Neighbors & Hoods#advice#apartments#neighbors#noise April 4 | Cat Rocketship @offbeathome runs these advice questions as an opportunity for our readers to share personal experiences and anecdotes.
 Readers are responsible for doing their own research before following any advice given here... or anywhere else on the web, for that matter.
 Photo by woodleywonderworks.
 Used under Creative Commons license.
 Hannah wrote in to ask us about her apartment dilemma: Offbeat Homies, How do you deal with noisy neighbours?
 We frequently hear a kid crying, people arguing and loud music during the day and evening.
 It's can be very disturbing — I'm a full time student and at home during a large part of the day.
 I don't want to be a cranky neighbour.
 I haven't met the people but I don't know how to approach them!
 Noisy neighbors can be such a pain.
 I never wanted my neighbors to think I was an overly-sensitive stick in the mud, and sometimes even when you talk to the noisemakers they shrug you off.
 And we've probably all been the noisy ones at some point — nothing like a bleary-eyed neighbor knocking on the door when you thought your Rock Band drumming wasn't disturbing a soul.
 What plan of action would you put together for Hannah, a perturbed neighbor who wants to be pleasant, but who hasn't even met the offenders?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS A pink & green owl nursery, cacti strapped to a wall in France, and an artist in the living room NEXT Using Permaculture to utilize vertical space in a straw bale cabin’s small kitchen Toggle comments [ 71 ] Comments are closed.
+PREVIOUS A pink & green owl nursery, cacti strapped to a wall in France, and an artist in the living room NEXT How do we pick a preschool that's right for us?
+Show/Hide comments [ 71 ] Comments are closed.